srkraut/sigma-docs/docs/module/powerPoint.md

 3. Under “Show Type”, choose “Browsed by an individual (window)” and then untick “Show scrollbar”
 4. Click OK
 5. Save the Presentation
-6. Please note that Xibo will not advance the slides in a Presentation, so you should record automatic slide timings by going to “Slide Show -> Rehearse Timings” and then save the presentation.
+6. Please note that Sigma-DS will not advance the slides in a Presentation, so you should record automatic slide timings by going to “Slide Show -> Rehearse Timings” and then save the presentation.

 ## Add Widget